Dazey Glass Jar Butter Churns

 These are Dazey raised screen butter churns.
 These were the first time Dazey used a whey screen.
 They probably were produced just prior to 1922 since some of them incorporate the patent dated style of gear frame.
 Pictured above from left to right are a two, three and four quart churn with the unmarked top and then a four and three quart churn with the Dazey marked top.
 These are the only sizes that these butter churns were made in.
 Note that the three and four quart churns on the far right use a Dazey marked top typical of the 1922 patent dated churns while the three and four quart churns to the left use an unmarked top typical of the previous bullseye embossed model.
 The three and four quart butter churns are found both ways with the raised screen.
 The two quart size has only been found with the unmarked top although Dazey advertisements pictured a two quart raised screen churn with the marked top found on the later patent dated churns.
 Two of these tops are stamped PATENT PENDING.
 We also have seen an advertisement in a 1920 Thomson Diggs hardware catalog from Sacramento, California that mentions a patent is pending.
+The Dazey insert that came inside these churns pictured a raised screen churn with the marked top and the word "Patented" below it.
 Could this be a reference to the 1922 patent or was there a separate patent for this raised screen that was abandoned in favor of the 1922 patented screen?
 At this point we don't know.

 We are unsure if Dazey was the first company to put a screen in the lid of a glass jar butter churn.
 Standard Churn Company started to advertise screens in the lids of their churns around the same time.
 In 1922 Sears, Roebuck and Company was advertising glass jar butter churns with a screen in the lid.
 What was unique about the Dazey screen was that it was removable.
 This was important because it allowed clean rinse water to be poured into the churn.
 All screens allowed one to pour the buttermilk out of the churn and keep the butter granules inside.
 The next step in butter making however, was to pour clean fresh water into the churn a few times to rinse more buttermilk out of the butter.
 In churns with fixed screens this was impossible.
 The screen kept the water from going into the churn so the top had to be unscrewed to pour the water in.
 With the removable screen on the Dazey churn one could just remove the screen and pour the water in the hole and never have to unscrew the lid of the churn until they were ready to remove the butter.